Handle Operators in String Theory: Riemann Surfaces

 where we took into account (\ref{eq:PolchinskicoordsAX}) to replace the partial derivatives of the Ricci scalar by covariant derivatives.
-We can now include the $n=0,1$ terms in the sum on the left-hand side provided we subtract these terms out again, since then we can make use of the fact that the resulting sum over $n=0,1,\dots$ is the {\it Taylor expansion} of $\delta z_{\sigma_1}(\sigma)$.
-Shifting also the summation index on the right-hand side in (\ref{eq:n=2deltazss}) we learn that: Notice that the right-hand side of (\ref{eq:deltazss'}) is {\it holomorphic} in $z_{\sigma_1}(\sigma)$ but is generically not holomorphic in $\sigma_1$.
-The relation (\ref{eq:deltazss'}) describes how the holomorphic coordinate, $z_{\sigma_1}(\sigma)$, changes under variations of the base point, $z_{\sigma_1}(\sigma_1),\bar{z}_{\sigma_1}(\sigma_1)$, and therefore determines how the holomorphic chart coordinate must vary in order to remain a holomorphic normal coordinate (and keep the metric `as flat as possible' at $\sigma_1$ while the puncture is translated across the surface). \sk
+We can now include the $n=0,1$ terms in the sum on the left-hand side provided we subtract these terms out again, since then the resulting sum over $n=0,1,\dots$ is the {\it Taylor expansion} of $\delta z_{\sigma_1}(\sigma)$.
+Shifting also the summation index on the right-hand side in (\ref{eq:n=2deltazss}) we learn that: Notice that the right-hand side of (\ref{eq:deltazss'}) is {\it holomorphic} in $z_{\sigma_1}(\sigma)$ but is generically {\it not} holomorphic in $\sigma_1$.
+The relation (\ref{eq:deltazss'}) describes how the holomorphic coordinate, $z_{\sigma_1}(\sigma)$, changes under variations of the base point, $\delta z_{\sigma_1}(\sigma_1),\delta\bar{z}_{\sigma_1}(\sigma_1)$, and therefore determines how the holomorphic chart coordinate must vary in order to preserve the gauge slice and remain a holomorphic normal coordinate.
+So this ensures the metric remains `as flat as possible' at $\sigma_1$ while the puncture is translated across the surface. \sk

 The first equality in (\ref{eq:0=dn-1dzs}) is also valid when $n=1$.
 So we see that $\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)+\partial_{\bar{z}_{\sigma_1}}\delta \bar{z}_{\sigma_1}(\sigma_1)=0$, implying that the real part of $\partial_{z_{\sigma_1}}\delta z_{\sigma_1}(\sigma_1)$ is zero.
 That is, the variation $\delta z_{\sigma_1}(\sigma_1)$ also generates an overall phase (which appears in the second term on the right-hand side of (\ref{eq:deltazss'})), and in particular (to leading order in the variation),